aurickk/Discord-Chat-Integration/README.md

 ### Custom Vencord Plugin

-Because this is not an official Vencord plugin, you must rebuild and inject Vencord with the plugin.
+Because this is not an official Vencord plugin, you must rebuild and inject Discord with the plugin.

 1. Install [Node.js](https://nodejs.org/en), [git](https://git-scm.com/install/), and [pnpm](https://pnpm.io/installation) if missing.